 As a logo designer my goals are three fold.
 I aim to make a design that is; appropriate, distinctive and simple.
 Appropriate to your brand and target audience, distinctive to set you apart from you competitors and make your brand memorable, and simple, as simplicity is the most important design criteria of a successful logo.
+See my Logo Process page for a breakdown of the steps and what you get as a logo client.

 Sacred Woods is a company that makes rosary prayer-bead necklaces and essential oil perfumes.
 They wanted a hand crafted typeface that expressed the spiritual handmade nature of their products.
 I came up with this simple curly hand crafted font, with the Os made in an infinity loop and tulsi (holy basil) leafs sprouting from the first and last letters.